mbr/dood/README.rst

 Dood
 ====

 Simplified access to the Doodle API.
+Can be found on PyPI.

 Note: XML isn't fun, neither is the Doodle API nor is finding it, so take this library as it is, without expectations of huge improvements.
 Pull requests or